 Choosing Plants for Continuous Blooms

 Greetings, fellow flower fans!
 I can never have enough blooms in my garden.
-Please use this list as a starting point for filling your garden with flowering plants throughout the growing seasons.
+Please use this list as a starting point for filling your garden with long-lasting flowering plants throughout the growing seasons.

 I am in southwestern Ontario, Canada (zone 6), and these plants are available at local garden nurseries.
 Most are hardy for zones 4 to 8.
 If you need to look up your zone, see the links below.